hkopenai/hk-climate-mcp-server/memory-bank/progress.md

   - Special weather tips
 - Both stdio and SSE transport modes supported
 - Language support for English, Traditional and Simplified Chinese
+- Unit test for `test_server.py` has been successfully fixed

 ## What's Left to Build
 - Caching layer for HKO API responses